 The 2023 Folklife Festival will bring Ozarks-based musicians, artisans, cooks, performers, and others to the National Mall in Washington, D.C., to celebrate and share their culture.
 Presented through two weeks of performances, workshops, demonstrations and other participatory experiences, the program will highlight diverse populations from across the region, encompassing parts of Missouri, Arkansas, Oklahoma, Kansas, and Illinois.

-If you are interested in participating in the program, please read through the following page and fill out the Cultural Expressions Survey & Interest Form.
-We will use the information collected to identify individuals and groups who will present at the Festival and to survey the cultural resources available within the Ozarks for research and archival purposes on behalf of the Smithsonian, Missouri State University Libraries, and our partners.
+We are still researching the rich cultural resources available within the Ozarks.
+If you would like to submit additional information for the project, please fill out the Cultural Expressions Survey.
+We will use the information collected for research and archival purposes on behalf of the Smithsonian, Missouri State University Libraries, and our partners.

 Click the button to complete the survey through Missouri State University.